Carbon Monoxide Detector for Camper (2024 update)

-RV Carbon Monoxide Detector is a crucial safety item for campers, RVs, and caravans.
-These are confined spaces - if carbon monoxide was to accumulate, the limited volume would be filled with carbon monoxide in a very short time.
+A Carbon Monoxide Detector for Camper is a crucial safety item for campers, RVs, and caravans.
+These are small confined indoor spaces which means carbon monoxide gas can accumulate much faster than a home.
 The main sources of carbon monoxide include generator exhaust and propane appliance emissions.
-It is best to have a low level carbon monoxide detector in these small spaces that will alarm occupants at 25 ppm, compared to the generic CO detectors that trigger at 70 ppm after 60 minutes.
-Obtaining a sensitive CO alarm is especially important for the elderly, young occupants, and those with pre-conditions.
+It is best to have a low level carbon monoxide detector in these small spaces that will alarm occupants at 25 ppm in 60 seconds, compared to the generic CO detectors that trigger at 70 ppm after 60 minutes.
+Obtaining a sensitive CO alarm is especially important for the elderly, young occupants, and those with health pre-conditions.